Medium Difficult Bible Person Quiz with Answers

 Elisha.

-He was with Elijah when God sent a fiery chariot to pick him up.
+He was with Elijah when God sent a fiery chariot to take him to heaven.

 Later, he went to preach.